East Carolina Pirates: Fight song

 E.C.
 Victory is the official fight song at East Carolina University.
-At the beginning of football games, the fight song with a fanfare, Here's to the Pirates, the National Anthem, and Alma Mater is played.
-The Marching Band plays E.C.
+At the beginning of football games, the fight song with a fanfare, "Here's to the Pirates", the national anthem, and Alma Mater is played.
+The Marching Pirates play E.C.
 Victory a total of three times during the pregame show.
 The song is also played after touchdowns or field goals in football.
 At the end of football games, the football team walks to the student section to sing E.C.
-Victory song in unison.
+Victory in unison.
 Many alumni stay to sing the Alma Mater as the last sound before leaving Dowdy–Ficklen Stadium.

-At men's and women's basketball games the Pep Band plays E.C.
+At men's and women's basketball games the ECU Pep Band plays E.C.
 Victory at the beginning of the game, beginning of the second half and when additional crowd involvement is needed.

-Following the singing of "Take Me Out To The Ballgame" during the Seventh Inning stretch in baseball games, the fight song is played to create additional Diamond Bucs support.
+Following the singing of "Take Me Out to the Ballgame" during the Seventh Inning stretch in baseball games, E.C.
+Victory is played to create additional Diamond Bucs support.

 The men's and women's swimming and diving teams sing E.C.
 Victory at their meets.